We planned this as our first stop for two reasons, firstly

 It is a circular walk but we chose to retrace our steps to get a double whammy of the coastal views.

-Denmark is a series of islands and the largest are now connected by bridges, the largest which is the one from the island of Finn to Zealand and commands a toll, which for a van over 6 metres doubles and runs out at a fairly hefty 355 Danish Krone or roughly £40.
+Denmark is a series of islands and the largest are now connected by bridges, the largest which is the one from the island of Funen to Zealand, the Great Belt Bridge and commands a toll and we are not talking about a few pounds.
+Prices are dependent on length and height and there is no guesswork here as they are automatically calculated.
 The engineering is, however, impressive but be prepared for a bit of buffeting from the crosswinds.

 In Copenhagen we stayed at Camping Absalon

-This was a Camping Cheque site and at less than £13 represented superb value.
+ACSI rates are available and for a city centre site they are very reasonable.
 The facilities at the site are excellent.
 In the sanitary block for instance, there are bathrooms with showers and toilets combined.

 There is a central parking lot available for motorhomes but it was not open when we visited and though it has the advantage of being central, its charges are similar to Absalon, but if you have not got a bike.